NREL/EnergyPlusValidationReports/ASHRAE140-HVAC-CE100200/Report/ASHRAE140-HVAC-CE100200.md

 -   Previous Beta 5-07 disagreements of low ID fan power became worse compared with analytical solution results (see "E170 Q ID Fan × 50" results in Figure 3-10).

-#### Change to Standard Air Density for Fan Power Calculation (1% decrease in sensible coil load)
+*3.4.7.4 Change to Standard Air Density for Fan Power Calculation (1% decrease in sensible coil load)*

 For versions 1-12 through 1-17, results for changes to the software were aggregated with input file changes (notably the revision of system performance curves) so that assessing the effect of software revisions-including the implementation of moist air specific heat and the use of standard air properties for calculating supply air mass flow rates-was difficult.
 However, in Figure 3-10 (for the set of results labeled "E200 Qsens Coil-Zone x 20" for Ver 1-17 versus Ver 1-11), the bulk of the remaining fan heat discrepancy appears to have been addressed in version 1-17 when the fan power calculation was changed to incorporate standard air density.
 This change appears to have resulted in a 1% change in sensible and total coil load (see results for "E200 Q Coil Total" in Figure 3-10).
 The effect on ID fan energy appears to be about 3% (see results for "E170 ID Fan Q x 50" for Ver 1-17 versus
 Ver 1-11 in Figure 3-10), which translates to a 0.3% total power effect.
 The total electricity consumption effect would be greater in cases where the fan is running continuously (e.g. because of outside air requirements) even though the compressor is operating at lower part loads.

-#### Modified Heat of Vaporization for Converting Zone Latent Load into HVAC
+*3.4.7.5 Modified Heat of Vaporization for Converting Zone Latent Load into HVAC*

 System Latent Load (0.4%-2.5% total consumption effect for wet coil cases only) For versions 1-18 and 1-19, the effects of input file